buphio/csharp-primer/README.md

 ## Variables

-Use implicit typing for local variables if type is obvious from assignment.
+Use implicit typing for local variables if type is obvious from right side of the assignment.

 ```csharp
 var name = "John Smith";